afneville/docs/dev/unix/compilation.md

 # Compiler

-GCC refers to the compilation step as _compilation proper_ to avoid confusion this step with the whole build process.
+GCC refers to the compilation step as _compilation proper_ to avoid confusing this step with the whole build process.
 Compilation transforms preprocessed C source code into assembly.
 The `-S` flag instructs GCC to stop at the assembly step, after compilation (proper).